NathanKlineInstitute/Load_NWB_MoBI/README.md

 All raw data are stored as numpy arrays.

 ---
-## Other Attributes
-There are other attributes within each dataset, `.data` is just one of them.
-`.timestamps` gives the timestamp of each data point.
-For the EEG data specifically, `.electrodes[:]`can be used to display the entire table of electrodes detailing informations such as the general location of each electrode, the coordinates of the electrode in mm, and the impedance of each electrode for each run in kohms.

-## CST data
+## Creating pandas dataframe from data

-Since all of the cst data is loaded together, you can use the following snippet of code to load it into a pandas dataframe with the correct headers.
+Since some data is loaded together with column headers in the description, you can create a pandas dataframe with everything provided.
+For example, here is a snippet of code to turn 'allCSTdata' into a pandas dataframe:
 ```python
 from pynwb import NWBHDF5IO
 import pandas as pd